Judeecode/TacPrints/VERCEL-DEPLOYMENT-FIXES.md

 **Status:** **FIXED** - Removed all merge conflict markers and cleaned up the file.

 ### 2. ✅ Vercel Configuration Issues
 **Problem:** `vercel.json` had unnecessary complexity with PHP references and outdated build configuration.
+Also missing `outputDirectory` setting causing "No Output Directory named 'public' found" error.
-**Impact:** Vercel doesn't support PHP well, and the config was overly complex for a static site.
+**Impact:** Vercel doesn't support PHP well, and without `outputDirectory: "."` it looks for a `public` folder that doesn't exist.
-**Status:** **FIXED** - Simplified to a clean static site configuration with proper caching headers.
+**Status:** **FIXED** - Added `outputDirectory: "."` to tell Vercel files are in root directory, removed PHP references, and added proper caching headers.

 ### 3. ✅ Missing `.vercelignore`
 **Problem:** No `.vercelignore` file to exclude unnecessary files from deployment.